paterkleomenis/connected/README.md

 ## Features

-- **Cross-Platform**: Seamlessly transfer files, sync clipboards, make and answer calls, and control media between Android, Linux, and Windows devices.
+- **Cross-Platform**: Seamlessly transfer files, sync clipboards, make and answer calls, and control media between Android, Linux, Mac and Windows devices.
 - **Offline Functionality**: You can also use it without an internet connection.
 Uses Wi-Fi Direct and Local Network.
 - **High Speed**: Powered by the QUIC protocol.
 - **Zero Config**: Auto-discovery via mDNS and BLE.